csiro-easi/easi-training-pc/using-indexingest.md

 > Indexing is for the 'raw' format as available from download or a data custodian.
 This includes initial product definition.
 2. Prepare - create a (python) script that extracts file-specific information for each data file.
 Record this per-file information in a long structure YAML-format file, which is then indexed into the database against a specific product definition.
 > Preparing is reading the raw format files to extract dimension extents and relevant file-specific metadata.
-3. Ingest - optionally create a format tranformation definition that describes how to reformat and indexed dataset into a new format.
+3. Ingest - optionally create a format tranformation definition that describes how to reformat and indexed dataset into a new format (copy).
 Ingesting is intended to be used to create data stuctures that are computationally preferred for a specific set of applications.
 An ingested datset creates a new product in the datacube.
 > Ingesting is for creating computional data structures from indexed data.
 This creates a new product.

 ## Index